provenance-io/docs/blockchain/using-provenance/query-command.md

 ## Query Command

-Querying the Provenance Blockchain blockchain is one of the simplest use cases for `provenanced`.
+Querying the Provenance Blockchain is one of the simplest use cases for `provenanced`.

 ```text
 ~$ provenanced query --help